Search

 Breast Augmentation Operation

 This surgical procedure is performed in our new state-of-the-art outpatient facility, Brickell Riverfront Surgery Center, under general anesthesia and will take approximately one to one and a half hours to perform.
 In the holding area prior to surgery, the patient’s “before” pictures are taken and then the breasts marked.
 After speaking with the anesthetist/anesthesiologist, the patient is brought to the operating room.
-After asleep, local nerve blocks combined with a medication that shrinks blood vessels and capillaries to reduce any bleeding are instilled.
+After asleep, local nerve block (lidocaine) combined with a medication that shrinks blood vessels and capillaries to reduce bleeding are instilled into the incisional areas.
 Next, the incisions are made and the “pockets” created, generally under the pectoralis muscle.
-The pockets are washed with an antibiotic solution and then the implants are placed with the aid of the Kellar Funnel.
+The pockets are washed with an antibiotic solution, sterile gloves are changed and then the implants are placed with the aid of the Kellar Funnel.
 The operating room table back is elevated to place the patient in a sitting position to check implant position and symmetry.
 Minor adjustments are made to the implant “pocket” as necessary to obtain the best possible results and symmetry.

 Breast Augmentation Recovery